Create an index in Azure AI Search

 • Filterable fields can optionally be used in faceted navigation.

-• Filterable fields are returned in arbitrary order, so consider making them sortable as well.
+• Filterable fields are returned in arbitrary order and don't undergo relevance scoring, so consider making them sortable as well.

 6. For vector fields, specify a vector search configuration and the algorithms used for creating navigation paths and filling the embedding space.
 For more information, see Add vector fields.